 Transfer by boat to Alluitsup Paa, a picturesque small hunting and fishing village located in front of the open sea, then continue on to Qaqortoq, founded in 1775, now with almost 300 souls and one of the most charming villages in Greenland.
 Time to walk around town, where we will discover the beauty of its colourful buildings, the awe inspiring landscapes and some of 30 different rock sculptures.
 In the afternoon see the museum, fur shops, traditional kayak club and more.
 Overnight in Qaqortoq in hostel accommodation.

 By boat to Itilleq, from where we start the easy hike on the Kings' Way to Igaliku.
 We visit Archbishopric Gardar's ruins, the religious capital of the Vikings.
 The area is recently declared part of the UNESCO World Heritage List.
 In the afternoon we visit Qoorooq Fjord and see what probably is the most spectacular glacier in the South of Greenland.
 We navigate among the blocks of ice, until the density of ice is such that we can no longer continue.
 Enjoy the wonderful sight of ice floating around you!
+Arriving to Qassiarsuk, a village of about 40 inhabitants mostly farmers, we will see the statue of famous Norse explorer Leif Erikson overlooking the viking settlement Brattahlid, today known as Qassiarsuk as well as the Tunulliarfik Fjord.
 Overnight in Qassiarsuk in hostel accommodation.

-Walk to Tasiusaq farm, where seven people live in notable isolation next to Sermilik fjord, which is almost always blocked by the ice from icebergs coming from Eqaloruutsit glacier.
+Hike to Tasiusaq farm, where seven people live in notable isolation next to Sermilik fjord, which is almost always blocked by the ice from icebergs coming from Eqaloruutsit glacier.
 Later we may go fishing for arctic salmon, or take a walk in the region.
-An optional kayak excursion in 'Iceberg Bay' will be offered subject to meeting minimum numbers required to operate and weather conditions.(Please note this excursion can only be booked and paid for locally).
+An optional kayak excursion in 'Iceberg Bay' subject to meeting minimum numbers required to operate and weather conditions - duration 2hrs.
 On the way back, we walk around Qassiarsuk or old Brattahlid, where Eric the Red settled when he started Greenland's colonisation in 985.
 Overnight in Qassiarsuk with accommodation in hostel.

 We cross to Narsarsuaq on a RIB boat, then walk through the Flower Valley, enjoying the spectacular view of a valley formed due to the glacier retreat and the consequent glacial sedimentation, with an abundance of flowers.
 We walk until we can see Kiattut glacier and the landscape around it, with a superb panoramic view of the ice sheet and its Nunataks.
 This is probably the most renowned vista in all Greenland.In the evening enjoy a farewell dinner, with typical Greenlandic products such as whale, seal, caribou, and mattak.
 Overnight in hostel accommodation.

 Transfer by boat to Narsarsuaq.
 Time to walk around in the area and visit the local museum, before the return flight from Narsarsuaq to Reykjavik or Copenhagen.
-On arrival into Copenhagen or Reykjavik (Domestic Airport), your tour arrangements end.
+On arrival into Reykjavik (Keflavik Airport) or Copenhagen, your tour arrangements end.

 Maximum Group Size: 12 persons